-MADISON, Wis. — Gov. Tony Evers and U.S. Sen. Tammy Baldwin say federal military officials have agreed to review how the Wisconsin National Guard handles sexual assault after members alleged harassment, assault and retaliation for reporting incidents.
+MADISON, Wis. — Federal military officials have agreed to review how the Wisconsin National Guard handles sexual assault in the wake of multiple alleged incidents dating back to 2002, Gov. Tony Evers and U.S. Sen. Tammy Baldwin said Wednesday.

-Evers and Baldwin asked the National Guard Bureau's Office of Complex Investigations in March to review the Wisconsin Guard's sexual assault and harassment reporting procedures and accountability measures.
+Evers and Baldwin, both Democrats, asked the National Guard Bureau's Office of Complex Investigations in Washington, D.C., in March to review the Wisconsin Guard's sexual assault and harassment reporting procedures, investigative protocols and accountability measures.
+The governor and the senator issued a joint statement Wednesday morning announcing that OCI will conduct "a thorough, independent assessment" that could take several months.

-The U.S. Air Force is already investigating sexual assault and harassment allegations within a Wisconsin Air National Guard security unit dating back to 2002.
-Baldwin requested that probe in November.
+The U.S. Air Force is already investigating allegations of sexual assault and harassment within a Wisconsin Air National Guard security unit.
+Baldwin requested that probe in November after a master sergeant in the unit, Jay Ellis, told her office that he knew of six incidents between 2002 and 2016 and high-ranking officers had done little to address them.